ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 and the AS supports this mode for the client instance's request, the AS responds with a "user_code" field.
 This field is string containing a unique short code that the user can type into a web page.
-To facilitate usability, this string MUST be case-insensitive, MUST consist of only easily typeable characters (such as letters or numbers).
+To facilitate usability, this string MUST consist only of characters that can be easily typed by the end user
+(such as ASCII letters or numbers) and
+MUST be processed by the AS in a case-insensitive manner (see {{interaction-usercode}}).
 The string MUST be randomly generated so as to be unguessable by an attacker within the time it is accepted.
 The time in which this code will be accepted SHOULD be short lived, such as several minutes.
 It is RECOMMENDED that this code be no more than eight